Slack Workflows

 You might need to request access and get started via Suptask Support in order to activate the automation.

-Create tickets in Suptask from a Slack Workflow
+Automatically Create Tickets from a Slack Workflow

 Before setting up this integration, make sure to create a dedicated private channel where your Slack Workflow can post messages.
 Suptask will use this channel to convert the messages to tickets.